-Cultivating gratitude allows us to switch the perspective from the things that went poorly to the things that went well.
-To cultivate gratitude, we can keep a journal to write down three different things each night or morning that we’re grateful for, this will later enable us to go back and see all the things we have to be grateful for.
-It is also important to say thank you.
-Sending a thank you note to an old teacher or a beloved relative to say how fortunate we have been to have their guidance will make our loved one feel good, additionally it’s hard to feel envious or jealous when we remember all we have to be grateful for.
+Cultivating gratitude allows us to better focus on the things that go well as opposed to the things that went poorly.
+To cultivate gratitude, we can keep a journal to write down three different things each night or morning that we’re grateful for.
+It is hard to feel envious or jealous when we remember all we have to be grateful for.
+It is also important to say thank you Letting others know how much they are valued will make them feel good and may also inspire someone else to practice gratitude.

 Create a Positive Environment

 It is much easier to think positively when we create a positive environment for ourselves.
 We should try to surround ourselves with positive people and be conscience of the music, movies, and social media we consume.
-While social media offers the chance to stay in touch with families and friends and stay up to date on their lives, it also opens the door to compare our life to the airbrushed, seemingly perfect life of others.
+While social media offers the chance to stay in touch with families and friends, it also opens the door to compare our life to the airbrushed, seemingly perfect lives of others.
 If we find ourselves constantly rolling our eyes at political posts or feeling inadequate in the midst of perfect pictures, it may be best to take a social media break or to set a timer for 10 or 15 minutes so we don’t inadvertently spend two mindless hours on social media.